exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 ##### Async actions

-Build-in plugin async actions:
+Built-in plug-in async actions:
- * `fetch` - action to set the result of fetching an arbitrary resource.
+* `fetch` - an action to set the result of fetching an arbitrary resource.
-Action to set the result of fetching an arbitrary resource.
-Uses query as a target path to node or property.
+It uses Query as a target path to a node or property.
-Path should end with the property name or '/' to retrieve the whole node.
+The path should end with the property name or '/' to retrieve the whole node.
-Path can be relative (e.g. 'node/property' or '../../property') or absolute ('whole/path/to/the/node/property').
+The path can be relative (e.g. 'node/property' or '../../property') or absolute ('whole/path/to/the/node/property').
 _Additional parameters:_
    * `map` (optional) - function `(result: any, name: string, path: string) => any` to process result.
-Can be used as mapping / keys-filtering or can provide more complicated action.
+Can be used as mapping/keys-filtering or can provide more complicated actions.
    * `err` (optional, map to empty string and log error to console by default) - function `(error: Error, name: string, path: string) => any` to process error.
-Can be used to map or ignore error result.
+Can be used to map or ignore error results.
    Note: If the mapping result is `undefined` then the action will not change the current value.
-   * `postfix` (optional, `.json` by default) - string to append to the path if it is not presented already
+   * `postfix` (optional, `.json` by default) - a string to append to the path if it is not already presented

 ##### Action Registry

 Custom action can be specified using `Granite.DependsOnPlugin.ActionRegistry`.

-Action should have name (allowed symbols: a-z, 0-9, -) and function to execute.
+An action should have a name (allowed symbols: a-z, 0-9, -) and function to execute.
-For example build-in `set` action is defined as follows:
+For example built-in `set` action is defined as follows:
 ```javascript
 Granite.DependsOnPlugin.ActionRegistry.register('set', function setValue(value) {
     if (value !== undefined) {